M365-Architect/PowerShell-Graph/README.md

 ## Assign-Licenses
 ### assign-licenses.ps1
 This script assigns Offiec 365 licenses via PowerShell SDK.
 It reads all members of the group **users-o365** and assigns Exchange Online Plan1.
+This script can be a template for a liecnse assignment process in any company.

 ## AzureAD Apps
 This folder contains scripts that help in working with AzureAD Apps (App Registrations & Enterprise Apps)